-The Church of St Gomonda and stands sentinel amid the dense trees of the churchyard, its strikingly tall tower visible over a wide area, a partner to the 15th century chapel atop Roche Rock; the remote ruin of the Chapel of St Michael (an inevitable designation on such a precipitous outcrop) on the Rock, is a two storey structure (chapel over priests room) with a third plinth stage, licensed in 1409.
+The church of St Gonand stands sentinel amid the dense trees of the churchyard, its strikingly tall tower visible over a wide area, a partner to the 15th century chapel atop Roche Rock; the remote ruin of the Chapel of St Michael (an inevitable designation on such a precipitous outcrop) on the Rock, is a two storey structure (chapel over priests room) with a third plinth stage, licensed in 1409.
 As Pevsner (1970) says 'the carrying up of the granite blocks remains a feat to be wondered at'.
-The chapel and the rock, and the tower of St Gomonda Church are ancient landmarks still dominating the local landscape.
+The chapel and the rock, and the tower of St Gonand's church are ancient landmarks still dominating the local landscape.